specificlanguage/wiki.civmc.net/pages/plugins/unique/Transport.md

 Waxing the copper does not work to prevent this.
 Although the process of **deoxidation** has been made easier.
 Simply **right click the rail with an axe**, to revert the oxidation on the copper below.
 This will take durability off your axe like normal.

 To incentivize building rails above ground, rails that have clear access to sky above them move slightly faster than those covered up with blocks or underground.
-Below is a chart that indicates the max speed both underground and above. for each of the copper oxidation levels and other blocks.
+Below is a chart that indicates the max speed both underground and above, for each of the copper oxidation levels and other blocks.

 | Block            | Aboveground | Underground |
 |:---------------- |:-----------:|:-----------:|